 Doing so early in the process allows your attorney to investigate while the evidence and details of the accident are still fresh.
 The sooner you hire a car accident attorney, the better your chances for obtaining a fair settlement for your injuries.

 At Weir & Kestner Injury Lawyers, our team of attorneys is highly experienced with injury accidents, and we have an excellent track record of success in getting generous settlements for our clients.
 If you’ve recently been hurt in a car accident, fill out our contact form today to schedule a free consultation.

-If you've been injured in a Nashville area car accident, you need to speak with an experienced car accident lawyer as soon as possible.
-You will not owe us a cent until and unless we successfully resolve your claim.
+If you've been injured in a car accident you need to speak with an experienced car accident attorney as soon as possible.
 Contact us online or call our office directly at 615.220.4180 to schedule your free consultation.
 We will schedule a time to meet with you at one of our offices in Smyrna, Nashville or Murfreesboro—whichever location is most convenient for you.Chat With Us 24/7 Contact Us